kinneyan/rose/README.md

 # Rose

-Rose is a screenshot tool that can take a screnshot of the entire screen or an area of the screen.
+Rose is a screenshot tool that can take a screenshot of the entire screen or an area of the screen.
 Optionally, it uploads the image to an online host and copies the the viewable URL to the user's clipboard.